Brendan Howlin: Early years (1982–1993)

-Howlin contested his first general election at the November 1982 election.
-He ran as a Labour candidate in the Wexford constituency, but despite the existence of a large left-wing vote in the area, Howlin was not elected.
+Howlin initially put his name forward to contest the February 1982 general election for the Labour Party, but withdrew his name from consideration before the selection convention.
+He contested his first general election at the November 1982 election in the Wexford constituency, but despite the existence of a large left-wing vote in the area, Howlin was not elected.
 Despite this setback, a Fine Gael-Labour Party coalition government came to power and he was nominated by the Taoiseach Garret FitzGerald to serve in Seanad Éireann as a Senator.
 Howlin secured election to Wexford County Council in 1985 and served as Mayor of Wexford in 1986.

 In 1987, the Labour Party withdrew from the coalition government and a general election was called.
 Howlin once again contested a seat in Wexford and was elected to Dáil Éireann.
 Labour was out of office as a Fianna Fáil government took office.
 Despite his recent entry to the Dáil, Howlin was subsequently named Chief Whip of the Labour Party, a position he held until 1993.